aapen/aapen/README.md

 A simple [bootloader](/doc/bootload.md#bootloader) is built in, supporting XMODEM uploads of new bare-metal kernel images.

-The interpreter uses the RPi miniUART as a console (115200 baud, 8 data bits, no parity, 1 stop bit).
+The interpreter uses the RPi serial console (115200 baud, 8 data bits, no parity, 1 stop bit).
 If you have _pijFORTHos_ on an SD card in the RPi, you can connect it to another machine (even another RPi) using a [USB-to-Serial cable](http://www.adafruit.com/products/954).